 Although the comfort tier is the lowest priced 5th wheel tier, I would not call it ”Entry-Level”.
 In my years of reviewing campers I’ve learned most people buying fifth wheels are not first-time RVers.
 What we consider comfort-level fifth wheels are primarily units that lack a bed in one of their slides.

-Comfort+ fifth wheels will be a little larger than comfort 5th wheels.
-When you look at comfort+ floor plans, you’ll notice more amenities and features are included.
-Comfort+ 5th wheels come in various sizes, but can be as large as 44’ long and are usually 8′ wide.
+Mid-Tier fifth wheels are primarily fifth wheels that have a bedroom located in a slide.
+(Some bedrooms even have 2 slides.)
+When you look at mid-tier floor plans, you’ll also notice more amenities are included.
+Mid-tiers come in various sizes, but can be as large as 44’ long and 8.5’ wide.

 Luxury Fifth Wheels